fieldtrip/website/workshop/davis2019.md

 Medical Center (Sacramento, California) on March 20-22.
 The workshop will consist of lectures and hands-on sessions covering the methods implemented in FieldTrip.
-Speakers include Robert Oostenveld (Donders Institute), Bob Knight (UC Berkeley), and Arjen Stolk (UC Berkeley, Donders).
+Speakers include Robert Oostenveld (Donders Institute), Arjen Stolk (UC Berkeley, Donders), Bob Knight (UC Berkeley), and Fady Girgis (UC Davis).
 For more information, including how to register, please visit the [bootcamp website](https://saez.faculty.ucdavis.edu/fieldtrip-bootcamp/).

 EEG/MEG data for the hands-on sessions are available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/davis2019/).